Teaching

 NOTE:

-- This seminar is intended to take place in hybrid form, with a few meetings taking place online (Zoom).
+- This seminar will take place in hybrid form, with some meetings taking place via Zoom.

-- If you want to attend, please contact me by email by Oct 20.
+- For schedule details and if you want to attend (e.g. Zoom), please contact me by email,

 1. Course Context: The technical and instrumental advances in the last few decades have led to the emergence of a new discipline in modern astronomy dealing with the properties of matter and radiation under extreme physical conditions.
 In a wide sense, this discipline called High Energy Astrophysics might be defined as focusing on the "astrophysics of high energy processes and their application in astrophysical and cosmological contexts."
 (M.S.
 Longair) At highest photon energies (the so-called VHE or TeV gamma-ray domain), Heidelberg plays a prominent role in this field with the Max-Planck Institut for Nuclear Physics (MPIK) as the lead institute of the H.E.S.S. observatory and in preparation of the upcoming CTA Observatory.